- •Decentralized platforms offer greater control over personal assets, eliminating the need for intermediaries.

 3. Lighter

-Lighter is an Ethereum L2 perpetual DEX built around provable execution rather than raw peed.
+Lighter is an Ethereum L2 perpetual DEX built around provable execution rather than raw speed alone.
 Instead of only offering self-custody, it uses zero-knowledge proofs to verify that orders, cancellations, and liquidations are processed correctly.
 This makes execution behavior auditable, not assumed.

-Lighter supports 117+ perpetual contracts with up to 50x leverage, all settled in USDC.
-Spot trading is limited to ETH/USDC by design.
+The platform has also improved funding access by allowing users to deposit through debit or credit cards, or transfer funds from centralized exchanges.
 Retail users trade with zero fees under the standard tier, while professional traders can opt into a premium tier for faster execution and lower latency.
 Built on Ethereum infrastructure, Lighter prioritizes security, composability, and transparent mechanics over aggressive leverage.

 Read our full Lighter review for a closer look.